EvOmics-Lab/EvOmics_docs.github/README.md

 We aim to:

-* Develop open-source computational tools for comparative biology.
+* Develop open-source computational tools for comparative genomics and plant research.
 * Build reproducible and scalable bioinformatics workflows.
 * Integrate evolutionary information across species to better understand complex traits.
-* Generate community resources for comparative genomics and plant research.
 * Promote reproducible, collaborative, and open science.

 ---

 ## 📂 Repository Guide

-Our repositories are organized into several categories:
+Our repositories are organised into several categories:

 ### 🧬 Research Software